 Ben attended Western University in his hometown of London, Ontario, where he majored in English Language and Literature, and minored in French studies.
 He realized his passion for design in the final years of his undergrad while studying seventeenth-century country house poetry and its relationship to the prevailing architecture of the time.
 Ben then tried his hand at furniture design and continued to explore other areas of design—particularly product design.
 He has designed products using waste materials, and has written about developing innovative material for outdoor clothing.
 He has also worked for companies such as Grizzly Carpentry and TBI Irrigation.
 In his spare time, Ben enjoys reading books, playing adventure sports, and spending time with his family.

-Rhea is from the colourful and dramatic country of India, and is particulary influenced by her homeland's numerous traditions and cultures.
-She completed her undergraduate studies in Design from Goldsmiths University of London, where she gained an indepth knowledge of product, textile, graphic, and system design.
+Rhea grew up in India, and is particularly influenced by her homeland's rich cultures.
+She completed her undergraduate studies in Design from Goldsmiths University of London, where she gained an in-depth knowledge of product, textile, graphic, system and speculative design.
+For her undergraduate thesis project, she designed devices to assist in the rehabilitative process for patients who recently started wearing prosthetic limbs.
+These devices are now utilized by BMVSS—the world’s largest institute for prosthetic fitment.
 She has interned as a home decor and interior designer for Dileep Industries—a home and handicraft firm that designs and exports products for Target and Ralph Lauren.
 She also developed design concepts for Imaginarium—India's largest 3D Printing Company.
-For her undergraduate thesis project, she redesigned devices to assist in the rehabilative process for patients who recently started wearing prostethic limbs.
-These devices are now utilized by BMVSS—the world’s largest institute for prosthetic fitment.
-Rhea wants to combine science, technology and design in her future projects.
-Aside from being a designer, she is a sports enthusiast and a Bollywood dance instructor.
+Rhea wants to combine science, technology and design in her future projects, particularly in the field of healthcare.
+She is currently interning at Memorial Sloan Kettering Cancer Hospital as a design strategist.
+Aside from being a designer, she is a tennis enthusiast and a Bollywood dance instructor.